morrisyoung/eQTL_BayesMixNeuralNet_simulator/README.md

 # 2. Data generation

 The current dir is for code of the simulator, and simulated dataset is in **"../simulation_data/"**, **"../simulation_data_reformat/"** and **"../simulation_para/"**.
-The first folder is for the natural output of the simulated data (that was designed with the first version of this simulator); the "reformat" folder is for the simulated data in standard format (that the training program recognizes); and the "para" folder is for the parameters in this model (all the parameters along three pathways), that are in standard format the training program recognizes.
+The first folder is for the natural output of the simulated data (that was designed with the first version of this simulator); the "reformat" folder is for the simulated data in standard format (that the training program recognizes; the training program will only load the source data from this folder); and the "para" folder is for the parameters in this model (all the parameters along three pathways), that are in standard format the training program recognizes (these parameters might be used as the model initialization in the training program).

 Please see [the training program repo](https://github.com/morrisyoung/eQTL_cplusplus) for the standard data format (source data, model parameters) the training program recognizes.